 Giving to Special Collections

-The University Libraries welcome donations of rare books on all subjects, but Arkansas print and manuscript materials are particularly valued contributions to the mission of Special Collections.
-These may include diaries, journals, personal memoirs and correspondence, legal, business, and financial records, drawings, photographs, maps, or other records.
+Special Collections relies on its donors to build our manuscript collections and help us to represent Arkansas history and culture—in all its many variations and facets.
+These donations may include diaries, journals, personal memoirs and correspondence, legal, business, and financial records, drawings, photographs, maps, or other records, in both digital and analog formats.
 They may have been created by individuals or families, renowned or unknown, or by organizations including churches, schools, social clubs, or political parties.

 The Special Collections archival staff prepares manuscript materials for use.
-This task may include cleaning, arranging, and boxing papers, and in some cases preparing the material for preservation on microfilm.
-Information about the materials is entered into the Libraries' catalog, InfoLinks, and on the Special Collections website.
+This task may include cleaning, arranging, and boxing papers, and creating online finding aids for researchers to consult.
+Information about the materials is entered into the library catalog and on the Special Collections website.
 When donors place family manuscripts or other rare materials in Special Collections, they can be confident that these materials will be carefully maintained in a secure environment.
 Through the years, they will be a lasting memorial to the donors and their achievements.